-The Group, with the help of an independent professional accounting and consulting firm, has implemented the Enterprise Risk Management ("ERM") processes to identify, assess, monitor, report and mitigate risks impacting the Group's business and supporting activities.
+The Group, has implemented the Enterprise Risk Management ("ERM") processes to identify, assess, monitor, report and mitigate risks impacting the Group's business and supporting activities.

 The main components of the Group's risk governance and structure consists of the Board, the Audit Committee and the Management.
 The structure allows for strategic risk discussions to take place between the Board, the Audit Committee and the Management on a periodical basis.
 The summary of the accountabilities for the Board, the Audit Committee and the Management under the risk governance structure are as follows: